Three-Point Vortex Dynamics as a Lie-Poisson System: Reduced space as coadjoint orbit

+By definition of dual basis, each Pauli symbol $ \sigma _k $ is the projection functional giving the $ a _k $-component of a vortex configuration $ v \in \mathcal{V} $, i.e. $ \sigma _k (v) = a _k $.
+This gives $ a _2 $ a simple interpretation in terms of the oriented area of the vortex triangle.
+Indeed, from \eqref{vortexPauliCommRel},

-In this way, given $ \mu \in \mathbb{R} ^{+} $, the symplectic reduced space $ \mathcal{O} _\mu $ is a two-dimensional sphere of radius $\mu$, embedded in the hyperplane $ a _0 = \mu $.
-The ``vertical'' $ a _3 $-axis represents the oriented area of the triangle formed by the vortices.
-Hence, the equator $ a _3 = 0 $ corresponds to collinear configurations and the ``north'' and ``south'' hemispheres correspond to the two possible orientations of the triangle, with the poles representing equilateral triangles with opposite orientation.
+where $ \Delta $ is the oriented area of the configuration.
+In other words, the $ a _2 $-axis represents oriented area.
+Hence the \emph{equator} $ a _2 = 0 $ corresponds to collinear configurations and the \emph{north} and \emph{south} hemispheres ($ a _2 > 0 $ and $ a _2 < 0 $, respectively) correspond to the two possible orientations of the triangle.
+In the spherical case ($ W _0 > 0 $), the poles represent equilateral triangles with opposite orientation.

+Figure \ref{phaseportrait01}-(a) shows, as an example, the phase portrait on $ \mathcal{O} _\mu $ for particular choices of the vortex strengths and $ \mu = 1 $.